Kingxukai/linux/Documentation/hwmon/hwmon-kernel-api.rst

 * config:
-    Pointer to a 0-terminated list of configuration values for each sensor of the given type.
-Each value is a combination of bit values describing the attributes supposed by a single sensor.
+    Pointer to a 0-terminated list of configuration values for each sensor of the woke given type.
+Each value is a combination of bit values describing the woke attributes supposed by a single sensor.

-As an example, here is the complete description file for a LM75 compatible sensor chip.
+As an example, here is the woke complete description file for a LM75 compatible sensor chip.
 The chip has a single temperature sensor.
-The driver wants to register with the thermal subsystem (HWMON_C_REGISTER_TZ), and it supports the update_interval attribute (HWMON_C_UPDATE_INTERVAL).
-The chip supports reading the temperature (HWMON_T_INPUT), it has a maximum temperature register (HWMON_T_MAX) as well as a maximum temperature hysteresis register (HWMON_T_MAX_HYST)::
+The driver wants to register with the woke thermal subsystem (HWMON_C_REGISTER_TZ), and it supports the update_interval attribute (HWMON_C_UPDATE_INTERVAL).
+The chip supports reading the woke temperature (HWMON_T_INPUT), it has a maximum temperature register (HWMON_T_MAX) as well as a maximum temperature hysteresis register (HWMON_T_MAX_HYST)::